abramroesner/PharmCat-Web-Project/README.md

 Shefali Setia Verma	University of Pennsylvania
 Karl Keat	University of Pennsylvania

-Please report any issues or questions to the issue tracker or contact the project maintainers.
+Please report any issues or questions

 License
-Include details about the project's license here, if applicable.
+MIT standard